Graduation Party or Open House?

 On the other hand...

-Graduation Parties are "invitation only" events for close friends, acquaintances and special guests.
+Graduation Parties (or dinners) are usually "invitation only" events.
 Technically, party invitations should be mailed in a separate envelope -- not with your graduation announcements.
 Graduation parties can be held at any time of the day or evening.
 Refreshments and/or a meal may be served.

 Enclose directions or a map if necessary to help guests find the location